 Juneteenth (June 19th) is the oldest known celebration of the end of slavery in America.
-After the Emancipation Proclamation was issued on January 1, 1863, owners in many isolated areas kept word from the people they had enslaved so they would not flee.
-On June 19, 1865, some of the last enslaved people in America were freed when the news, at last, reached Confederate Galveston, Texas.
-Since that day, Juneteenth has been celebrated to honor the African Americans who built this nation.
+Following the Emancipation Proclamation issued on January 1, 1863, many slave owners in remote areas withheld the news from those they had enslaved to prevent them from escaping.
+It wasn't until June 19, 1865, that the last enslaved individuals in America were freed when this crucial news finally reached Confederate Galveston, Texas.
+Since then, the Juneteenth celebration has been held to honor the African Americans who helped build this nation.

 Children's Resources by FVRJ team member Jean Swenson